carterTsai95/InterviewQuestion/README.md

 Synchronous tasks wait until the task has been completed while asynchronous tasks can run in the background and send a notification when the task is complete.

-### What is the difference between *atomic* and *non-atomic* synthesized properties?

-First, properties are set to *atomic* by default.

-*Atomic* properties are more likely to guarentee thread-safety because it will ensure that a value is fully set (by the setter method) or fully retrieved (by the getter method) when accessor methods are called simultaneously.

-*Non-atomic* properties, however are not thread-safe.
-While they run faster, they may cause race conditions.
-In the event that accessor methods are called simultaneously and a race condition occurs, a setter value would first release the old value and a getter method would retrieve nil since no value has not been set yet.

 ### What is GCD and how is it used?